 There are six sequential steps for the cleansing of Men of War

-- Those that killed anyone or touched any of the dead remained outside the camp for seven days (Numbers 31:19),
+- Those who killed anyone or touched any of the dead remained outside the camp for seven days (Numbers 31:19),

 - They purified themselves and their captives on the third day, and on the seventh day (Numbers 31:19),